calagopus-rs/wings/README.md

     # how many entries to send on each readdir call (chunk size)
     directory_entry_send_amount: 500

+    limits:
+      # how many failed password authentication attempts within cooldown
+      authentication_password_attempts: 3
+      # how many failed public key authentication attempts within cooldown
+      authentication_pubkey_attempts: 20
+      # how long in seconds to cooldown after reaching max authentication attempts (if 0, no cooldown is applied)
+      # the cooldown is a sliding window, so if you make 3 failed attempts in 1 minute, you will have to wait 60 seconds from the last attempt
+      authentication_cooldown: 60

     shell:
       # whether to enable the wings remote shell (allows server management over ssh)
       enabled: true